MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 Dynamics 365 Fraud Protection lets you grant users various levels of access to the tool, based on logical or functional roles.
 Administrators can use the **User access** section to assign these roles.

+> [!NOTE]
+> Information on this page is subject to change at any time.

 ## Assign roles

 Users are managed through your assigned Azure Active Directory (Azure AD) tenant.